 When Will Bitcoin Halvings Stop?

 As the supply of bitcoin is capped at 21 million, the last bitcoin is expected to be mined in the year 2140.
-At this point, it’s hoped that the network will be strong enough to rely on the fees generated from transactions to incentivize miners to continue securing the network.
-While 2140 does feel like a long way away, we’ll likely start to see the effects of this changing dynamic far sooner as rewards reach far lower levers with more time.
+At this point, it’s hoped that the network will be strong enough to rely on transaction fees alone to incentivize miners to continue securing the network.
+So while 2140 does feel like a long way away, we’ll likely start to see the effects of this changing dynamic far sooner as rewards reach far lower levers with more time.

 How Do Halvings Affect Bitcoin Miners?

 As the reward drops for finding a new block, miners are forced to be as competitive as possible to remain profitable.
-These days one of the ways that people do this is by participating in mining pools.
-Mining on your own these days is difficult, especially if you only own one or a few miners as the odds of finding blocks are reduced, and you don’t get a share in the reward as you are participating on your own if you don’t find it yourself.
+One of the ways that people do this is by participating in mining pools, as mining on your own these days is difficult, especially if you only own one or a few miners, as the odds of finding blocks are reduced.
+In addition, you don’t get a share in the reward as you are participating on your own if you don’t find it yourself.

-While there’s always speculation that each bitcoin halving will put off miners, however, the result so far has ended up being that after the smoke clears, the network continues to strengthen.
-Over the years, halving events have often been associated with a bullish cycle for bitcoin price, whether this is due to the reduction in bitcoin being sold into the open market by miners or something else it’s difficult to say, but an interesting thing to consider and observe.
+While there’s always speculation that each bitcoin halving will put off miners, the result so far has ended up being that after the smoke clears, the network continues to strengthen.
+Furthermore, over the years, halving events have often been associated with a bullish cycle for bitcoin price.
+Whether this is due to the reduction in bitcoin being sold into the open market by miners or something else, it’s difficult to say but intriguing to consider and observe.